astajd/annitia-final-submission/docs/METHODOLOGY.md

 ## Candidate selection

-Several final candidates were generated.
-The submitted candidate was selected with reference to the public leaderboard: an alternative configuration that scored marginally higher on out-of-fold evaluation was not chosen because it scored lower on the public leaderboard.
-This leaderboard-informed step is distinct from the parameter choices above (q95 override, death blend, anchor blend weights), which were cross-validation-selected.
-It is disclosed in `LEAKAGE_AUDIT.md` and `LIMITATIONS.md`.
+Several final candidates were generated; their selection splits into two separable decisions.
+First, the liver-stiffness gate threshold was a clinical choice: the out-of-fold-best candidate used an 18 kPa gate (`finalprobe_1_lsthr18_disagq95_cw85gbsa15`) and differed from the submitted `finalprobe_3_lsthr12_disagq95_cw85gbsa15` only in that threshold, favoring 18 kPa by about +0.0012 weighted-C; 12 kPa was retained for clinical defensibility, and the 18 kPa variant was OOF-confirmed only and never scored on the public leaderboard.
+Second, among the candidates sharing the 12 kPa gate (which differ in the death blend and the disagreement override), the public leaderboard informed which was submitted as primary.
+The q95 override, death blend, and anchor blend weights were cross-validation-selected.
+This is disclosed in `LEAKAGE_AUDIT.md` and `LIMITATIONS.md`.